kalkuteminal/Animation-DNA/04-Glossary.md

 **Look development** – this is a separate technological process of creating material objects, carried out under the visualization step.

+### shot
+shot — is a part of a film between two cuts.

 ## Codes
 **`<codePart>`** — name of film overall division (REEL_01, TEASER etc)
 **`<codeSequence>`** — 3 digits number of episode in film (010)